Why Does Black Coffee Taste Bitter

 Darker roasted beans are often burnt, and this adds to the bitterness.

-You may also not get the same flavors from dark roasted coffee as you would with medium roasted beans, especially if the beans are over-roasted.
+Dark roasted coffee may not provide the same flavors as medium roasted beans, especially if the beans are over-roasted.

 You Aren’t Brewing the Coffee Properly